MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/index.md

 Create and manage Azure resources from Python applications using the Azure libraries for Python.

-For example, to create a SQL Server instance:
+For example, to create a SQL Server instance, you can use the following code:

 ```python
 sql_client = SqlManagementClient(